Vanuatu Travel Guide (2022) – Everything You Need To Know

 Vanuatu has some of the best beaches and diving/snorkelling in the world.
 Most guesthouses and hotels can organise daily excursions.
 However, I’d recommend saving yourself quite a bit of money and booking activities online.
-We use Get Your Guide to book many day tours and great trips around the world.
+We use Viator to book many day tours and great trips around the world.

 These are the 4 most popular activities & day trips in Vanuatu